Marco Wegener: Youth career

 Wegener played his high school football at La Salle College.
 In 2011, he scored the lone goal in a 1–0 victory over Diocesan Boys' School in the Hong Kong Inter-School Football Competition quarterfinals.

 Club career

-In 2014, Wegener graduated into the first team of Rangers, making his debut in a 4–1 loss to Dreams Metro Gallery.
-He trains with the first team while completing his Associate Degree at Hong Kong Poly.
+In 2014, Wegener graduated to the first team of Rangers, making his debut in a 4–1 loss to Dreams Metro Gallery.
+He trains with the first team while completing his Associate Degree at the Hong Kong Polytechnic University.

 On 5 August 2017, Wegener was announced as a player for Lee Man.